-- Ensure the lesson the external expert has planned fits with the school's planned curriculum and this policy. - Ensure the expert's credentials are checked before they are able to participate in delivery of the curriculum, in line with the Visitor Policy. - Discuss the details of the expert's lesson plan and ensure that the content is ageappropriate and accessible for the pupils. - Ask to see the materials the expert intends to use, as well as a copy of the lesson plan, to ensure it meets all pupils' needs, including those with SEND. - Agree with the expert the procedures for confidentiality, ensuring that the expert understands how safeguarding reports should be dealt with in line with the Child Protection and Safeguarding Policy.
+- Ensure the lesson the external expert has planned fits with the school's planned curriculum and this policy. - Discuss the details of the expert's lesson plan and ensure that the content is age-appropriate and accessible for the pupils. - Ask to see the materials the expert intends to use, as well as a copy of the lesson plan, to ensure it meets all pupils' needs, including those with SEND. - Agree with the expert the procedures for confidentiality, ensuring that the expert understands how safeguarding reports should be dealt with in line with the Child Protection and Safeguarding Policy.